 Crypto Tax Calculator

 Calculate the tax on your cryptocurrency profits for 8 countries.
-Enter the purchase and sale price per coin, quantity, and holding period — and our calculator will determine the applicable tax rate and the exact amount owed based on each country's crypto tax rules.
+Enter the purchase price, sale price, quantity, and holding period — and our calculator determines the applicable tax rate and exact amount owed based on each country's crypto tax rules for 2024.

 Frequently Asked Questions